has made phenomenal discoveries within the last one hundred years

 with the specter, immediately went to their father and told him

 of the frightful event.
 Walter asked his Papa if someone was pulling

 some kind of prank on them.
 His father replied, “No, this was no

 prank.”
 He then explained to the boys that what they saw was something

 rare indeed, something that very few people in the Thurber

 area have encountered.
-He told them the story of an incident that took place in
+He told them the story of an incident that

-before when it was a booming community.
+years before when it was a booming community.
 A carnival had made

 a stop in the village.
 There was a beautiful woman with the carnival

 was tragically killed by a local resident who had become obsessed

 with her.
 “The woman”, he said, “avenges her murder by returning

 to haunt the streets of Thurber.”